 Foreign direct investment

-After Latvia acceded to the EU, the inflow of FDI increased rapidly and in 2023 reached its highest point (EUR 24.5 billion).
-The main factors fostering FDI inflow were new market opportunities for foreign investors, stable monetary policy, Latvia’s advantageous geographic location between the EU and CIS countries, and its well-developed infrastructure.
+After Latvia acceded to the EU, the stock of FDI increased rapidly and in 2024 reached EUR 26.3 billion.
+The main factors fostering FDI stock were new market opportunities for foreign investors, stable monetary policy, Latvia’s advantageous geographic location between the EU and CIS countries, and its well-developed infrastructure.
 After being severely affected by the global financial crisis, Latvia implemented extensive austerity measures.
-As a result, Latvia’s economy, the confidence of foreign investors, and FDI inflows are on the rise again.

 Most of Latvia’s FDI comes from other EU member states.
-At the end of 2023, FDI from the EU states represented 83.5% of all accrued FDI.
-At the end of 2023, the largest investment was from Sweden – 29.9% of the total FDI stock in Latvia’s economy.
-Investment from Estonia, Lithuania, Germany, Cyprus, the Netherlands, Russia, Denmark, Luxembourg, and Malta has also reached high levels.
+At the end of 2024, FDI from the EU states represented 85% of all accrued FDI.
+At the end of 2024, the largest investment was from Sweden – 31.1% of the total FDI stock in Latvia’s economy.
+Investment from Estonia, Lithuania, Germany, the Netherlands, Cyprus, Russia, Denmark, Luxembourg, and Malta has also reached high levels.

-FDI split by sectors shows that most investment is attracted in professional, scientific and technical services (22.4%).
-Other significant foreign investments have been accumulated in financial operations (15.6%), real estate operations (13.4%), manufacturing (12.9%), and trade (12.7%).
+FDI split by sectors shows that most investment is attracted in professional, scientific and technical services (24.4%).
+Other significant foreign investments have been accumulated in financial operations (14.9%), wholesale and retail trade (13.3%), manufacturing (13.0%), and real estate operations (12.5%).

 Contacts